dolejska-daniel/riot-api/README.md

 Please see [the wiki pages](https://github.com/dolejska-daniel/riot-api/wiki/LeagueAPI:-How-to-begin) for complete list of library's settings.

 ## [Usage example](https://github.com/dolejska-daniel/riot-api/wiki/LeagueAPI:-How-to-begin#usage-example)
-Working with RiotAPI can not be easier, just watch how to fetch summoner information based on summoner's name:
+Working with LeagueAPI can not be easier, just watch how to fetch summoner information based on summoner's name:

 ```php
 //  ...initialization...